Optimal trace norms for Helmholtz problems: Introduction

 and, for exterior Lipschitz domains $\Omega\subset\R^n$ (with $\R^n\setminus\Omega$ bounded) and $n\geq3$,

-The notation \enquote{$\approx$} entails that the equivalence constants are independent of $\sigma>0$, but possibly depend on $\Gamma$ and $\Omega$.
+The notation \enquote{$\approx$} entails \W{equivalence constants independent of $\sigma>0$, but possibly depending} on $\Gamma$ and $\Omega$.
 For general (Lipschitz) extension sets $\Omega$ of $\Gamma$, the corresponding trace norms are always $\wn$-equivalent up to a multiplicative factor of ~\eqref{eqn:wnlow_def}.
-In other words, the weight induced by the norms~\eqref{eqn:H12_norm_def}--\eqref{eqn:H12_dual_norm_def} in $H^{\pm1/2}(\Gamma)$ is intrinsic to $\Gamma$ up to~\eqref{eqn:wnlow_def} in general, and even in a strict sense if one exclusively considers traces from \emph{i)} bounded domains or from \emph{ii)} exterior domains (for $n\geq3$).
+In other words, the weight induced by the norms~\eqref{eqn:H12_norm_def}--\eqref{eqn:H12_dual_norm_def} in $H^{\pm1/2}(\Gamma)$ is intrinsic to $\Gamma$ up to~\eqref{eqn:wnlow_def}. \W{The $\wn$-equivalence holds even in a strict sense if one restricts to traces from either \emph{i)} only bounded domains, or \emph{ii)} only exterior domains (and $n\geq3$).}

 \item The characterisation in (a) provides further insights into the weighted trace norms.
-To relate these norms for general extension sets $\Omega$ with the classical norms (equivalent to $\NormH{\bullet}_{H^{\pm1/2}(\Gamma,1,\Omega)}$), it is essential to understand their scaling with respect to $\wn$ given~by
+To relate these norms for general extension sets $\Omega$ with the \W{(unweighted) classical norms $\NormH{\bullet}_{H^{\pm1/2}(\Gamma)}$,} it is essential to understand their scaling with respect to $\wn$ given~by \W{ For exterior domains $\Omega$ and $n\geq3$, one obtains an improved scaling without $\wnlow$:

-Trace estimates control the Dirichlet traces of $H^1$ functions and the normal traces of $H(\Div)$ vector-fields defined on open sets $\omegaB\subset\R^n$ (possibly) different from the extension set in the natural energy norms~\eqref{eqn:H1_norm}--\eqref{eqn:Hdiv_norm}.
-Particular care is taken to identify conditions on $\omegaB$ and the extension set $\Omega$ for $\wn$-independent trace constants.
-In general, the optimal constants in the trace estimate depend on~\eqref{eqn:wnlow_def} as it is the case with the unweighted ($\wn=1$) trace norms ~\cite{LS:TheoreticalAspectsApplication2009,MS:ConvergenceAnalysisFinite2010,Say:RetardedPotentialsTime2016}.
+} Trace estimates control the Dirichlet traces of $H^1$ functions and the normal traces of $H(\Div)$ vector-fields defined on open sets $\widetilde{\Omega}\subset\R^n$ (possibly) different from the extension set in the natural energy norms~\eqref{eqn:H1_norm}--\eqref{eqn:Hdiv_norm}.
+Particular care is taken to identify conditions on $\widetilde{\Omega}$ and the extension set $\Omega$ for $\wn$-independent trace constants.
+In general, the optimal constants in the trace estimate depend on~\eqref{eqn:wnlow_def}\W{, but there are important configurations that allow $\sigma$-independent trace estimates.}

 \item The well-known single and double layer potentials associated to~\eqref{eqn:HH_op} for $\Re s>0$,